lingui/js-lingui/docs/tutorials/react.rst

    There're 0.0 messages in your inbox.

 Aren't languages beautiful?

 Exact forms
 -----------

-Alright, back to example.
-What if we really want to render ``There're no message`` for ``messagesCount = 0``?
+Alright, back to our example.
+What if we really want to render ``There're no messages`` for ``messagesCount = 0``?
 Exact forms to the rescue!

 .. code-block:: jsx